Metallurgical Laboratory

-The Metallurgical Laboratory (or Met Lab) was a scientific laboratory at the University of Chicago that was established in February 1942 to study and use the newly discovered chemical element plutonium.
+The Metallurgical Laboratory (or Met Lab) was a scientific laboratory from 1942 to 1946 at the University of Chicago.
+It was established in February 1942 and became the Argonne National Laboratory in July 1946.

+The laboratory was established in February 1942 to study and use the newly discovered chemical element plutonium.
 It researched plutonium's chemistry and metallurgy, designed the world's first nuclear reactors to produce it, and developed chemical processes to separate it from other elements.
 In August 1942 the lab's chemical section was the first to chemically separate a weighable sample of plutonium, and on 2 December 1942, the Met Lab produced the first controlled nuclear chain reaction, in the reactor Chicago Pile-1, which was constructed under the stands of the university's old football stadium, Stagg Field.

-The Metallurgical Laboratory was established as part of the Metallurgical Project, also known as the "Pile" or "X-10" Project, headed by Chicago professor Arthur H. Compton, a Nobel Prize laureate.
-In turn, this was part of the Manhattan Project – the Allied effort to develop the atomic bomb during World War II.
+The Metallurgical Laboratory was established as part of the Metallurgical Project, under the S-1 Committee, and also known as the "Pile" or "X-10" Project, headed by Chicago professor Arthur H. Compton, a Nobel Prize laureate.
+In turn, it became part of the Manhattan Project – the Allied effort to develop the atomic bomb during World War II.
 The Metallurgical Laboratory was successively led by Richard L. Doan, Samuel K. Allison, Joyce C. Stearns and Farrington Daniels.
-Scientists who worked there included Enrico Fermi, James Franck, Eugene Wigner and Glenn Seaborg.
-At its peak on 1 July 1944, it had 2,008 staff.
+Scientists who worked there included Enrico Fermi, James Franck, Eugene Wigner, Glenn Seaborg and Leo Szilard.
+Compton assigned Robert Oppenheimer to take over the research into bomb design in June 1942, and that became the separate Project Y in November.
+At its peak on 1 July 1944, the Met Lab had 2,008 staff.